axlothecook/taskJournal/README.md

 Where can I find a task that doesn't belong to this month? (so not today, tomorrow or this week) <br />
 The general, all encompassing task category is 'Home'.
 You can find tasks of all relevancy there, including those that passed (if not deleted) and future ones.

-How do I add task to a project? <br />
+How do I add a task to a project? <br />
 Click on the name of the project you wish to add task to and then click the plus button.
 By clicking on the name of a specific project, after creating a task it will automatically be added to that project.

 Are notes categorized? <br />